Home » Energy » Wind power » CIP’s $3.1 bn 495 MW Fengmiao I offshore wind project in Taiwan sees progress with financial closure

 The $3.1 billion is a money pool cast by 27 banks – both international and Taiwanese.
 Also in this pool is debt financing, where four Export Credit Agencies (ECAs) and Taiwan’s National Credit Guarantee Administration appear as guarantors.

 Power Purchase Agreements (PPAs) for Fengmiao I’s 495 MW offshore wind project have also been completed.
-The distinct entirety of the 6 firms in the PPAs is still blurred.
+Some of the names in agreements include MediaTek and SAS & SES.

 Termed as a “major milestone for CIP”, and the topping of the “culmination of years of hard work and dedication” from project stakeholders, the Fengmiao I offshore wind project sets a new benchmark for Taiwan’s green energy transition.
 Also in the long-term outlook is that the energy asset will profit both large and small-scale energy users in Taiwan.